Craft Clock Faces

-Hello Graphics Fairy friends!
-Diana from Dreams Factory here, are you ready for another super exciting experiment? 🙂 I hope you are, because today we are making some gorgeous DIY Vintage French Clock Faces!
+Hello Graphics Fairy friends… Diana from Dreams Factory here, are you ready for another super exciting experiment?
+I hope you are, because today we are making some gorgeous Craft Clock Faces!
 We will be playing with watercolors while decorating truly unique clock faces.
 We will be also creating our own color concoctions and color swatches, that can be used in so many ways in our creative projects!

 Until a few months ago, I was that person that would most likely pick a neutral color for pretty much everything in terms of decorating.
 But lately I started experimenting with more and more colors!
-I created my own super amazing natural dyes for fabric at the beginning of the year (you can check the article here).
 Let’s not forget the super colorful DIY Vintage Poppy Tags that I shared last time … I would have never thought I could use all that red in a project!
-But I was quite surprised how much I really loved the project and the final results, so let’s just say I’m more open minded about the whole ‘experimenting with more (other than neutral) colors’ subject 🙂
+But I was quite surprised how much I really loved the project and the final results, so let’s just say I’m more open minded about the whole ‘experimenting with more (other than neutral) colors’ subject.

 - cardstock paper for printing the clock faces

 - scrap pieces of cardstock paper for creating the color swatches